bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 73°
+- 75°
-- Drizzle and Windy
+- Windy and Mostly Clear
-- 51% humidity
+- 45% humidity
-- 20 mph wind
+- 21 mph wind
-- 42% cloud cover
+- 18% cloud cover
-- 46 AQI 🟩
+- 50 AQI 🟩
-- 0.01 inches of rain in the past 24 hours
-- 0.43 inches of rain expected in the next 48 hours
+- 0.37 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>